Publications

 The recent discussions on changes to planning policy and regulatory frameworks for short-term rental accommodation (STRA) have highlighted diverse viewpoints on their impact on long-term residential accommodation (LTRA), housing affordability, and availability, with ASTRA advocating for balanced regulations that support both Noosa's tourism and local housing needs.

-Read ASTRA’s submission draft amendments to Noosa Plan 2020 below.
+Read ASTRA’s submission draft amendments to the Noosa Plan 2020 below.

 ASTRA Submission Draft Amendments - Noosa Plan 2020